tbarns/Timothys-Portfolio/README.md

 # Timothy's Portfolio

 ## Description
 I needed to create a portfolio of my professional work to highlight my skills and abilities.
-Here is where I am housing my best work to display to potential client and recruiters.
+Here is where I am housing my best work to display to potential clients and recruiters.

 ## Installation